s2135678/SoftwareDevelopment/UI_design.md

 * There are two distinct layers to the community page- the first layer is a homepage-like interface which displays suggested discussion threads (based on your games/communities) and allows users to search for communities.
 The layer below this, is the game-specific community page.
 * Users can browse through community and event suggestions using image carousel.
 Click on the arrows to view previous or next suggestion/feed.
 * Users can use search bar to find communities and events.
 Click ‘GO’ to make the search.
-* If user’s location is not specified, a prompt is displayed, redirecting users to account settings
+* If user’s location is not specified, a prompt is displayed, redirecting users to account settings.

 #### Control Flow
 ![Community](uploads/b941d6b2f17b47589096e3abe7f50525/Community.jpg)